21 must-have items for your next trip to Disney | CNN Underscored

 OutdoorMaster Sling Bag (starting at $19.99; amazon.com)

 Keep size regulations from Disney in mind when selecting a bag to bring to the parks.
-A simple crossbody, one shoulder bag will keep your hands free but give you easy access — we love this one for the anti-theft pocket and teardrop shape that spreads weight out.
+A simple crossbody, one-shoulder bag will keep your hands free but give you easy access — we love this one for the anti-theft pocket and teardrop shape that spreads weight out.

 ________________________________________________________________________